-The following are the methods and assumptions used to determine total pension liability at December 31, 2017:
+The following are the methods and assumptions used to determine total pension liability at December 31, 2018:

-- The Actuarial Cost Method used was Entry Age Normal. - The Asset Valuation Method used was Market Value of Assets. - The Inflation Rate was assumed to be 2.50%. - Salary Increases were expected to be 3.39% to 14.25%, including inflation. - The Investment Rate of Return was assumed to be 7.50%. - Projected Retirement Age was from the Experience-based Table of Rates, specific to the type of eligibility condition, last updated for the 2017 valuation according to an experience study from years 2014 to 2016. - For Non-disabled Retirees, an IMRF-specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF-specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustment to match current IMRF experience.
+- The Actuarial Cost Method used was Entry Age Normal. - The Asset Valuation Method used was Market Value of Assets. - The Inflation Rate was assumed to be 2.50%. - Salary Increases were expected to be 3.39% to 14.25%, including inflation. - The Investment Rate of Return was assumed to be 7.25%. - Projected Retirement Age was from the Experience-based Table of Rates, specific to the type of eligibility condition, last updated for the 2017 valuation according to an experience study from years 2014 to 2016. - For Non-disabled Retirees, an IMRF-specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF-specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustment to match current IMRF experience. - For Disabled Retirees, an IMRF-specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF-specific rates were developed from the RP-2014 Disabled Retirees Mortality Table, applying the same adjustments that were applied for non-disabled lives.